A PoW-less Bitcoin with Certified Byzantine Consensus: System Model and Requirements

 \new{We call for our PoA consensus to exhibit the following properties.} \begin{enumerate}[label=R\arabic*,leftmargin=*] \item \textbf{Correctness}.
 All blocks need to have a content that is valid according to the rules of the blockchain application, e.g., valid hash of the previous block, valid signatures, non-negative balances.
 Each block must transition the blockchain from one valid state to another, and the mining network must prevent invalid blocks to be produced.
 This property is also called \emph{validity} in the context of blockchain networks, and \emph{consistency} in the context of database systems (ACID properties).

-\item \textbf{Safety}.
-In the particular case of a blockchain, safety forbids chain forks, i.e., different but valid versions of the most recent blocks of the same blockchain.
-We use the Common Prefix property definition from \cite{GKL20,GKL15}, instantiated with parameter $k \in \mathbb{N}$, which states that for any pair of honest nodes $P_i, P_j$, adopting the chains $C_i, C_j$ at heights $h_i \leq h_j$, it holds that the chain resulting from the pruning of the $k$ rightmost blocks of $C_i$ is a prefix of $C_j$.
-In our model, safety is not probabilistic\footnote{ In Bitcoin and other ``\emph{Nakamoto consensus protocols}'', transaction finality is a \emph{probabilistic} concept: The mere appearance of a transaction in a new block does not offer solid guarantee that it will not be (possibly maliciously) reverted.
+\item \textbf{Safety} (or, agreement, deterministic finality).
+In a permissioned blockchain, safety forbids chain forks, i.e., different but valid versions of the most recent blocks of the same blockchain.
+This requires the Common Prefix Property~\cite{GKL15} to be deterministic instead of probabilistic.
+Specifically, at the end of a round, if a honest participant ``prunes'' $k \ge 0$ blocks from the tip of its chain, the probability that the resulting pruned chain is not a prefix of another honest participant chain is exactly $0$ (instead of exponentially decreasing with $k$, as in PoW blockchains)\footnote{ In Bitcoin and other ``\emph{Nakamoto consensus protocols}'', transaction finality is a \emph{probabilistic} concept: The mere appearance of a transaction in a new block does not offer solid guarantee that it will not be (possibly maliciously) reverted.
 There is still the possibility that an attacker builds an alternative blockchain that "reorganizes" the latest (i.e., the longest) accepted version of the ledger to subvert or revert any transaction.
 However, once a transaction is included in a block, the probability that an attacker with finite resources succeeds in building such an alternate reality drops exponentially with the number of blocks appended to the chain.} and this requires the Common Prefix Property to hold $ \forall k \geq 0 $, which is equivalent to the absence of forks.
 This property is also called \emph{agreement} in the context of distributed systems, and \emph{finality} in the context of payment systems\footnote{The deterministic finality of transactions we have regained is a feature of no little bearing on the legal status of the digital assets that may be transacted on the platform. } (e.g., Libra \cite{baudet2019state}).